Eagle with 8-foot wing span crashes into Alaska home

-KODIAK, Alaska — Everyone’s had uninvited guests unexpectedly crash at the house, but an eagle took such a scenario to new heights in Kodiak.
+KODIAK, Alaska — Many are familiar with uninvited guests unexpectedly crashing at the house, but an eagle took such a scenario to new heights in Kodiak.

 The wrong trajectory led the eagle to smash through a front window of Stacy Studebaker’s home Saturday.